gajus/web-proxy/README.md

     --db-database [name]      Database name.
     --db-user [user]          User used to access the database.
     --db-password [password]  Password used to access the database.

+> node ./bin/proxy.js queue --help

+Usage: queue [options]

+    Start HTTP queue proxy.

+Options:

+    -h, --help                       output usage information
+    --port <n>                       Port on which to start the proxy.
+    --delay <ms>                     The amount of milliseconds to delay the next request in the queue.
+    --upstream <http://host[:port]>  Forward all requests to upstream proxy server.
+    --db-host [host]                 Database host.
+    --db-database [name]             Database name.
+    --db-user [user]                 User used to access the database.
+    --db-password [password]         Password used to access the database.
 ```

 ## Use Case